-(1) These are the fees and expenses for operating the scheme.
+(a) These are the fees and expenses for operating the scheme.
 These expenses include Investment Management and Advisory Fee charged by the AMC, Registrar and Transfer Agents' fee, marketing and selling costs etc. as given in the table below:

-The AMC has estimated that upto 2.50% of the daily net assets of the scheme will be charged to the scheme as expenses.
-For the actual current expenses being charged, the investor should refer to the website of the mutual fund.
+The AMC has estimated that upto 2.50% of the daily net assets of a scheme will be charged to the scheme as expenses.
+For the actual current expenses being charged, the investor should refer to the website of the UTI Mutual Fund.